Carnations-Botanica/VMHide/README.md

 <h1 align="center">Purpose</h1>
 </br>

-This kernel extension was developed specifically for macOS 15 Sequoia but works from ``Catalina`` (10.15.X) -> ``Sequoia`` (15.X.X) with the intention of fixing a side effect of [the following new implementation for Xcode/Hypervisor.framework macOS guests on M-Series hardware supporting limited iCloud support](https://support.apple.com/en-us/120468), which can be seen in [Apple's Developer Documentation](https://developer.apple.com/documentation/virtualization/using_icloud_with_macos_virtual_machines#4412628) as well.
+This kernel extension was developed specifically for macOS 15 Sequoia but has been tested from ``Sonoma`` (14.X.X) -> ``Sequoia`` (15.X.X) with the intention of fixing a side effect of [the following new implementation for Xcode/Hypervisor.framework macOS guests on M-Series hardware supporting limited iCloud support](https://support.apple.com/en-us/120468), which can be seen in [Apple's Developer Documentation](https://developer.apple.com/documentation/virtualization/using_icloud_with_macos_virtual_machines#4412628) as well.

 - Hides VMM presence for various Apple ID related processes